 Students may be granted an exemption from specific courses based on prior study.
 Credit units are not earned for an exempted course.
 Students are required to take other course(s) to make up the credits required for fulfilling the degree requirements.
 Since students may be pre-registered with courses at the start of a semester/term, students are required to take the initiative to drop the course(s) for which course exemption has been approved.

-Students who have been granted course exemptions are required to fulfil the minimum credit requirements for majors (i.e., 45 credit units) and for their respective degrees in order to graduate.
-For degrees with a normal study duration longer than 4 years, the minimum credit requirements for the majors after course exemption shall be stipulated by the major-offering academic unit.
+Students who have been granted course exemptions are required to fulfil the minimum credit requirement for their respective degrees in order to graduate.

 In the student’s academic record, an exempted course is recorded with a "Z" grade meaning "Exemption".
 If the exempted course is the pre-requisite of another course at the University, students will be regarded as meeting the pre-requisite requirement with the course exemption.